-Most of all I want to show viewers the beauty in people and things they might otherwise ignore.
-In that sense, all my work is portraiture -- an image that captures the essential personality of the subject.
-That happens when I make a personal connection to an environment, object, or person.
+Most of all, I want to show viewers the beauty in people and things they might otherwise ignore.
+In that sense, all my work is portraiture—an image that captures the essential personality or emotions of the subject.
+What happens when I make a personal connection to an environment, object, feeling, or person.
 I take pictures of what moves me and hope the audience can feel this in my work.
-It can also be a projection of how I want people to see me, an ideal idea of myself.
+It can also be a projection of how I want people to see me, an ideal view of self through the lens.

-My ideas come about organically, created through my subconscious, usually from a vision based on personal experience that trigger a full blown project.
-I feel like the best art happens when you're not thinking about "why" -- just doing, playing and experimenting.
-I am often guided by instinct and when I plan or prepare for a shoot I find it necessary to let go to truly create.
+My ideas come about organically, usually from a vision, drawing, or personal experience that triggers a full-blown project.
+I feel like the best art happens when you're not thinking about "why"—just doing.
+I play, plan, and prepare for a shoot, but my instincts always guide me.